 Contract-to-Hire Cons

-The possibility of starting over
+Risk of starting over

 While one of the most attractive contract-to-hire benefits is the employer and employee’s ability to experience a trial run, there is always the chance that it may not go so smoothly.
 A new search must begin if the employer decides the contractor is not a successful fit and does not extend a permanent employment offer at the end of the contract period.
 However, if the employer is unhappy with a contract hire, there is a good chance the employee is unhappy with them.
-In this case, it is best for both parties to find a better fit for the future than sticking with a scenario that isn’t ideal.
+In this case, both parties should find a better fit for the future than sticking with a scenario that isn’t ideal.

-Perceived lower job security
+Perceived job insecurity

 Limited candidate pool